Cally (Blake's 7): Reception

 The character has been positively received by fans and critics alike.
 Ben Rawson-Jones describes the character as "Blake's 7 fans’… beloved Cally."
 In a review of her debut, John Bensalhia writes, "One of the most popular regulars, Cally is well portrayed by Jan Chappell right from the word go.
 Initially, she's seen as a tough-as-nails freedom fighter, hostile to Blake, and ready to commit suicide after the deaths of her fellow companions.
 Already at this story, we're given some clue as to how Cally interacts with her future friends - she looks up to Blake as the leader, Vila's clearly taken with her, but Cally is more interested in Avon, who, amazingly, seems to return the interest, given his distrust of other people.
 It's a shame that Cally's part would be watered down in future stories - especially in Season Two, where she's mostly stuck glum-faced behind the teleport controls - but here at least, she gets a strong debut."

 In a more scholarly analysis, Camille Bacon-Smith writes, "In the Blake's 7 character Cally, who can never experience the telepathic presence of another because her people are dead and the humans cannot communicate on her level, the loneliness of many women who feel that they give understanding but receive nothing back to nurture their sense of belonging finds representation."
 Bacon-Smith identifies further a contrast between Mr. Spock and Cally, noting how unlike Spock, "the telepathic alien Cally on Blake's 7 could send thoughts but could only receive those sent by another telepath.
 Separated from her own people, Cally could communicate with others at the level of the mind, but she could never receive communication in return.
 Whereas for Spock telepathy diminished the solitude of the alien, for Cally telepathy only made her alien solitude more acute.
 Bacon-Smith goes on to argue that while "Mr. Spock represents the positive value of an understanding merged with the other, Cally represents the tragedy when comprehension of the totality of the other is forever denied."
-Bacon-Smith's assertion is just an opinion: there is nothing to specifically say that other crew members have not developed the skills to communicate with her telepathically, for example there are scenes where Avon appears to communicate telepathically with her.